DominikBuchner/apscale/README.md

 ## Introduction
-Apscale is a metabarcoding pipeline that handles the most common tasks in metabarcoding pipelines like paired-end merging, primer trimming, quality filtering, otu clustering and denoising as well as an otu filtering step.
+Apscale is a metabarcoding pipeline that handles the most common tasks in metabarcoding pipelines like paired-end merging, primer trimming, quality filtering and denoising.
 It uses a simple command line interface and is configured via a single configuration file.
 It automatically uses the available ressources on the machine it runs on while still providing the option to use less if desired.
 All modules can be run on their own or as a comprehensive workflow.

 A graphical user interface version for apscale is available [here](https://github.com/TillMacher/apscale_gui).

 Programs used:
-* vsearch (PE merging, quality filtering, otu clustering, denoising) (https://github.com/torognes/vsearch)
+* vsearch (PE merging, quality filtering, denoising, chimera removal) (https://github.com/torognes/vsearch)
 * cutadapt (primer trimming) (https://github.com/marcelm/cutadapt)
-* lulu (implemented in python for apscale) (https://github.com/tobiasgf/lulu)

 Input:
 * demultiplexed gzipped reads

 Output:
-* log files, project report, OTU/ESV table
+* log files, project report, ESV table

 ## Installation